jolitti/adventofcode/2022/comment.md

 Turns out the iteration over every room combination is even slower.
 I'll sleep on it and think of a new approach tomorrow.

+Ok, I've tried dynamic programming to perform a BFS of the possible traversals and it runs surprisingly fast.
+I've had a moment of desperation when the algorithm solved the sample data but not the real one, but then I realized the solution it outputted landed on the last room and opened the valve right as the clock hit 0, so the last action was entirely pointless.
+Adding a check to skip moves that commit that error yielded a new solution that I typed wrong in the webpage's box, so I'll have to wait a couple of minutes.

+Typed it wrong again.

 ---

 ## To be continued